 The Certification Process

-The process begins with an independent sales audit of each title by Gelfand, Rennert & Feldman, an accounting firm that has audited titles for the RIAA® for 30 some years.
+The process begins with an independent sales audit of each title by Gelfand, Rennert & Feldman, an accounting firm that has audited titles for the RIAA® for more than 30 years.

 The audit calculates what product has been shipped for sale, net after returns, versus product used for promotional purposes, for the life of the release.
 When certifying audio and music video releases, the independent auditor is careful to survey the entire music marketplace.
 An artist's Gold® or Platinum® award represents sales through retail, record clubs, rack jobbers, and all other ancillary markets that legitimately distribute recorded music.
 Once a title’s sales has been audited and verified as having reached requisite levels, a formal certification report is issued and sent to the title's music label.